wesleygrimes/ngrx-file-upload/README.md

 - `UPLOAD_REQUEST` - This action is dispatched from the file upload form, it's payload will contain the actual `File` being uploaded.

+- `UPLOAD_CANCEL` - This action is dispatched from the file upload form when the cancel button is clicked.
+This will be used to cancel uploads in progress.

 - `UPLOAD_RESET` - This action is dispatched from the file upload form when the reset button is clicked.
 This will be used to reset the state of the store to defaults.

+- `UPLOAD_STARTED` - This action is dispatched from the file upload effect, `HttpClient` when the API reports the `HttpEventType.Sent` event.

-- `UPLOAD_CANCEL` - This action is dispatched from the file upload form when the cancel button is clicked.
-This will be used to cancel uploads in progress.
+- `UPLOAD_PROGRESS` - This action is dispatched from the file upload effect, `HttpClient` when the API reports the `HttpEventType.UploadProgress` event.
+The payload will container the progress percentage as a whole number.

-- `UPLOAD_FAILURE` - This action is dispatched from the file upload effect when the API returns an error.
+- `UPLOAD_FAILURE` - This action is dispatched from the file upload effect when the API returns an error, or there is an `HttpEventType.ResponseHeader` or `HttpEventType.Response` with an `event.status !== 200`, or when an unknown `HttpEventType` is returned.
 The payload will contain the specific error message returned from the API and place it into an `error` field on the store.

-- `UPLOAD_SUCCESS` - This action is dispatched from the file upload effect when the API returns a success.
+- `UPLOAD_COMPLETED` - This action is dispatched from the file upload effect when the API reports a `HttpEventType.ResponseHeader` or `HttpEventType.Response` event `event.status === 200`.
 There is no payload as the API just returns a `200 OK` repsonse.

-- `UPLOAD_PROGRESS` - This action is dispatched from the file upload effect, `HttpClient` when the API reports progress.
-The payload will container the progress percentage as a whole number.

 The final `actions.ts` file will look as follows: